Anya Major: "1984" advertisement

 The commercial officially aired only twice on American television.
 It was first screened in December 1983, right before the 1:00 am sign-off on KMVT in Twin Falls, Idaho, so that it would be eligible for advertising industry awards for that year.
 In addition, starting on January 17, 1984 it was screened prior to previews in movie theaters for a few weeks.
 Its best-known appearance was just after half-time of Super Bowl XVIII on 22 January 1984.
 Even with these limited appearances, the ad created such a media frenzy that it gained many subsequent free TV airings and print mentions, as it was discussed in the media.

+"Nikita" music video

 Major later portrayed "Nikita" in the Elton John 1985 music video for his song of the same name.
 As a spin-off, she released a single named "Moscow Nights" using the name Anya, and with that name, in 1987, she released another song named "One Word".

+Later life

 In 2006, Andy Hertzfeld of the Macintosh development team incorrectly stated that Major had died of breast cancer in 2000.
 As of 2009, she was living in England with her husband Kim Rajah and their three children.
-More recently in 2016, she starred in the documentary "Silicon Cowboys" produced by Jason Cohen, to represent her involvement in the Macintosh commercial.
+More recently in 2016, she starred in the documentary "Silicon Cowboys" produced by Jason Cohen, to speak about her involvement in the famed Macintosh commercial.